-Uber Eats will pay you to run errands and deliver food, groceries and similar to people.
+Uber Eats will pay you to run errands and deliver food, groceries and other similar items to people.
 It's a cool idea if you are already running around on a bike on your regular commute.

-You can work on your own hours, on weekends and during times that suit you.
+You can work in your own hours, on weekends and during times that suit you.

 4) Freelancing/gig economy.
 Perhaps you work in a specialised field or have high-level skills in a specific area.

 You can be certain someone, somewhere is willing to pay you for those skills.
 For instance, you can do some freelance writing outside your regular journalism job or cash in on your video skills using your drone.

 Sites like Fiverr or Upwork offer a quick way to start earning extra today.